opnsense/tools/README.md

 * BATCH=no	Developer mode with shell after each build failure
 * DEPEND=no	Do not tamper with plugins or core packages
+* MISMATCH=no	Rebuild packages that have a version mismatch
 * PRUNE=no	Do not check ports integrity prior to rebuild

 The defaults for these ports options are set to "yes".
 A sample